 While in law school, TJ served as a judicial extern to the Honorable Terrence G. Berg of the United States District Court for the Eastern District of Michigan.

 In his spare time, TJ enjoys watching baseball – especially the Detroit Tigers – as well as soccer and has a very, very small ownership interest in the Detroit City Football Club.
-He has recently developed an interest in Formula 1 racing and enjoys playing spikeball and other yard games with friends.
+He has recently developed an interest in Formula 1 racing and enjoys playing yard games with friends.